nuwanwre/ledgis-wallet-plugin/README.md

     Linking.openURL(location);
     ```

-    Once the request has been fulfilled by ECRX wallet, the response will be passed on to the callback function.
+    Once the request has been fulfilled by LEDGIS wallet, the response will be passed on to the callback function.
     ```js
     const callback = (res) => {
         console.log(res.data);